sKiZmm/learning-journal/Days/Day 8.md

 ---

 # 10-26-2025

 ## 🕐 04:02 AM - Python

 **Platform:** [Code Basics](https://code-basics.com/)

+**What I Learned:**
+- Conditions Inside the Body of the Loop
+- Syntactic Sugar
+- Return from cycles
+- Cycle For
+- For loop and range function

 **Notes:**
 > [Conditions Inside The Body Loop](../CodeBasics%20Tests/conditions_inside_loops.py) `The function from the theory is case-sensitive.
 I.e., A' anda' are different characters from its point of view.
 Write a version of this function that isn't case-sensitive.` I though my code wasn't working and was confused, turns out VSCode was bugging.